 - Resisting infection by making immune factors and removing bacteria from the bloodstream.

 Clearance of bilirubin, also from red blood cells.
-If there is an accumulation of bilirubin, the skin and eyes turn yellow.
+The skin and eyes turn yellow if there is an accumulation of bilirubin.

-There are many diseases that can affect the liver we will look at a few of them:-
+Many diseases can affect the liver; we will look at a few of them:-

-In the early stages of inflammation of the liver, the area becomes hot and painful.
-But an inflamed liver may cause you no discomfort at all, and people with inflammation generally do not feel it.
-If your liver disease is diagnosed and treated successfully at this stage, the inflammation may go away.
+In the early stages of liver inflammation, the area becomes hot and painful.
+But an inflamed liver may cause no discomfort at all, and people with inflammation generally do not feel it.
+If your liver disease is diagnosed and treated successfully at this stage, the rash may go away.
 Inflammation of the liver consists of hepatitis A, B, C, D, E,

 Hepatitis A- a highly contagious liver infection caused by the hepatitis A virus